 |Doherty Library Entrance Policy|

-UST and ELS students must have either current UST ID or current ELS ID to be allowed access to the Doherty Library.
+UST students, staff, faculty, alumni and ELS must have either current UST ID or current ELS ID to be allowed access to the Doherty Library.

 Visitors (not UST or ELS students) must present 2 forms of ID:

 A government issued photo ID (State ID, Passport, or military ID) and one of the following:

 - Current university alumni ID

 - Current Friends of the Doherty Library card

 - Current photo ID’s from another university or school